ctasada/GWT-Eureka/README.md

 ## Contribution ##

-The library is available under GPLv3.
+The library is available under the Apache 2.0 License.